Breviary

 Content Description

-The fragment contains text used for multiple Sundays after Pentecost with text from the Summer Histories, mainly De Sapientia, interspersed.
-In the first column on the left-half of the recto is part of Pseudo-Origen’s Homilia V in Matthaeum 7:15-21, which was typically used during Dom.
+The breviary fragment contains text used during multiple Sundays after Pentecost with text from the Summer Histories, mainly De Sapientia, interspersed.
+The left-half of the recto would have originally been part of the verso of one of the leaves from the bifolium (Bv).
+In the first column is part of Pseudo-Origen’s Homilia V in Matthaeum 7:15-21, which was typically used during Dom.
 8 p.
 Pentecost.
 It also contains a responsory (Magna enim sunt judicia tua) and versicle (Deduxisti sicut oves populum tuum) used for De Sapientia.
-The second column from this half contains text used during Dom.
+The second column contains text used during Dom.
 8 or 9 p.
 Pentecost: an antiphon (Attendite a falsis prophetis), Romans 8:14-15, and an additional antiphon that is partially cut off (Non potest arbor bona fructus) for the Magnificat at second vespers.
-The right-half of the recto, where only the first column is discernable, contains text associated with Dom.
+The right-half of the recto, where only the first column is discernable, would have originally been part of the recto of the other leaf from the bifolium (Ar).
+It contains text associated with Dom.
 2 p.
 Pentecost: 1 John 3:13-14 and a collect (Sancti nominis tui Domine).
 A responsory (Audi domine), often used for De Regum, is flanked between these two texts and partially concealed beneath the fold.
-On the left-half of the verso, where only the second column is discernable, there is an antiphon (Quidam homo fecit cenam magnam) used during Dom.
+The left-half of the verso would have originally been part of the verso of the aforementioned leaf from the bifolium (Av).
+Only a small part of Luke 16:1 is visible in the first column.
+The second column contains an antiphon (Quidam homo fecit cenam magnam) used during Dom.
 2 or 3 p.
 Pentecost.
-Both columns on the right-half of the verso predominantly contain text used for De Sapientia: part of a responsory (Da mihi domine sedium tuarum), versicle (Domine pater et deus vitae), Proverbs 1:20-22 (Sapientia foris praedicat), another responsory (Initium sapientiae), and part of a versicle (Dispersit dedit pauperibus).
-The end of the second column on this side also contains Matthew 7:15, associated with Dom.
+The right-half of the verso would have originally been part of the recto of the other leaf from the bifolium (Br).
+Both columns predominantly contain text used for De Sapientia: part of a responsory (Da mihi domine sedium tuarum), versicle (Domine pater et deus vitae), Proverbs 1:20-22 (Sapientia foris praedicat), another responsory (Initium sapientiae), and part of a versicle (Dispersit dedit pauperibus).
+The end of the second column also contains Matthew 7:15, associated with Dom.
 8 or 9 p.
 Pentecost.

 -